List of tobacco products: Tobacco water

 Tobacco water is a traditional organic insecticide used in domestic gardening.
 Tobacco dust can be used similarly.
 It is produced by boiling strong tobacco in water, or by steeping the tobacco in water for a longer period.
 When cooled the mixture can be applied as a spray, or 'painted' on to the leaves of garden plants, where it will prove deadly to insects.

 Basque angulero fishermen kill immature eels (elvers) in an infusion of tobacco leaves before parboiling them in salty water for transportation to market as angulas, a seasonal delicacy.

 Topical tobacco paste

 Topical tobacco paste is a home remedy sometimes recommended as a treatment for wasp, hornet, fire ant, scorpion, and bee stings.
 An amount equivalent to the contents of a cigarette is mashed in a cup with about a 0.5 to 1 teaspoon of water to make a paste that is then applied to the affected area.
 Paste has a diameter of 4 to 5 cm and may need to be moistened in dry weather.
 If made and applied immediately, complete remission is common within 20–30 minutes, at which point the paste can be removed.
-The next day there may be a some residual itching, but virtually no swelling or redness.
-There seems to be no scientific evidence, as yet, that this common home remedy works to relieve pain.
+The next day there may be some residual itching, but virtually no swelling or redness.
+There is no scientific evidence that this common home remedy works to relieve pain.
 For about 2 percent of people, allergic reactions can be life-threatening and require emergency treatment.

+By country

+The Tobacco Products Directive of the European Union require manufacturers of tobacco and vaping products to declare information of their products before placing them on the market.

+In 12 countries of the European Union in 2019, 39,000 tobacco products were notified.
+It included 17,000 cigars (43%), 11,000 cigarettes (29%) and 3,300 hookahs (8%).

+France

+In France, the ANSES analysed the products notified between 2019 and 2020.
+They found 3,200 tobacco products (mainly cigarettes, cigars and cigarillos) and 34,000 vaping products (predominantly electronic cigarette liquids) declared for the French market.

+More than 850 additives were listed for tobacco products and nearly 1,200 for vaping products.
+Most of those additives were used to enhance flavour.
+By masking the naturally harsh taste of tobacco, flavours make it easier for people to take up smoking.